ubports/qtubuntu-print/README.md

 # Installing

-To install the plugin on the system, invoke use make install:
+To install the plugin on the system, invoke make install:

 ```
 sudo make install